scratch-ed/itch/README.md

 ## Running the judge

 This repo contains a few test exercises and test plans, located respecitvely in `./tests/projects` and `./tests/plans`.
-To start test, execute following commands:
+To start a test, execute following commands:

 ```bash
 # This installs the dependencies for the core package and the root package